sagemath/trac_to_gh/Issue 638.md

 # Issue 638: notebook improvement -- allow comment at beginning of text version of notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/638

 Original creator: was